learnlatex/learnlatex.github.io/en/lesson-12.md

 using LaTeX-based commands.
 Modifications of BibTeX `.bst` styles on the other hand usually require working with these external files and need knowledge of the BibTeX programming language.
-Generally speaking, `biblatex` is said to be easier to customise than the BibTeX workflow.
+Generally speaking, `biblatex` is said to be easier to customize than the BibTeX workflow.

 In `biblatex` it is generally easier to implement more elaborate citation styles with a wider array of different citation commands.
 It also offers more